 Cultivation practices are an important part of golf course turf management.
-Certain cultural practices such as mowing, verticutting, and rolling are necessary to provide a high-quality playing surface, while others such as aerification are required to enhance plant health.
+Certain cultural practices such as mowing, verticutting, and rolling are necessary to provide a high-quality playing surface, while other cultural practices such as aerification are required to enhance plant health.